weavenet/sift/README.md

 * Policies files have arbitrary names and contain one or more policies.
 * Sources map to a given account-provider-collection (eg. aws\_ec2\_\instance).

-## Lists
+## Lists & Functions

 There are times when you have a list of many resources to check across multiple providers, for example your organizations list of valid users accounts.

 Additionally, these resources may have multiple names across accounts or providers.
-For example the user John maybe john123 on github, but jdoe on AWS.
+For example the user John Doe maybe johndoe on one aws account, but jdoe on another AWS.
 Lists allow you to create a mapping for a single entity, to multiple different names.

-Lists provide a way to accomplish both.
+Lists and functions provide a way to accomplish both.

+Each directory under the lists directory is the name of a list.
+The individual json files within the directory are entries in the list.

+For example, to create a users list with johndoe and janedoe, create the directory **users** and the files **johndoe.json** and **janedoe.json** under the lists directory.

+The following function can be used to insert that user list into a policy.

+    { "Fn::List" : ["users"] }

+Users will have different names across different services, to add an alias to the user, update the json file to include the primary id, as well as any aliases.
+For example to add an alias for the finance account for **johndoe**:

+    {
+      "id": "johndoe",
+      "finance": "jdoe1"
+    }

+The following code will then over-ride the primary id with finance, when available.

+    { "Fn::ListSub" : ["users", "finance"] }

+Thie will result in the following users.

+    ["jdoe1", "janedoe"]

+The **ListOnly** function can be used to substitute only those users who are in the finance group.

+    { "Fn::ListOnly" : ["users", "finance"] }

+Will result in

+    ["jdoe1"]

 ## Filters